When to visit the vet?

 -

 What symptoms does a cat with ALL show?
-Cats with ALL may exhibit symptoms such as lethargy, weight loss, loss of appetite, pale mucous membranes, enlarged lymph nodes, and increased susceptibility to infection.
+Cats with ALL may show symptoms such as lethargy, weight loss, loss of appetite, pale mucous membranes, enlarged lymph nodes, and increased susceptibility to infection.
 These symptoms result from the uncontrolled proliferation of lymphoblasts, which disrupts normal cell production.

 -